feature-engine/feature_engine/docs/user_guide/imputation/MeanMedianImputer.rst

 .. _mean_median_imputer:

+.. currentmodule:: feature_engine.imputation

 MeanMedianImputer
 =================

-The MeanMedianImputer() replaces missing data with the mean or median of the variable.
+The :class:`MeanMedianImputer()` replaces missing data with the mean or median of the variable.
 It works only with numerical variables.
 You can pass a list of variables to impute, or the imputer will automatically select and impute all numerical variables in the train set.